mdibl/package_downloads/rsem/readme.md

 ## The Package Dependencies File
 Each tool's dependency file contains the pre-install and post-install sets of dependencies.
-Bamtools only uses few of these variables.
+RSEM only uses few of these variables.

 ### Used for Pre-Install Dependencies Check
   - BIN_DEPENDENCIES